Alaska's Seatbelt and Texting Laws

 (F) vehicle dispatching and response information for motor vehicles providing emergency road service or roadside assistance;

-(H) information for use in performing highway construction, maintenance, or repair or data acquisition by the Department of Transportation and Public Facilities or a municipality.
+(H) information for use in performing highway construction, maintenance, or repair or data acquisition by the Department of Transportation and Public Facilities or a municipality; or

-(d) Subsections (a) and (b) of this section do not apply to devices and equipment installed in an emergency vehicle.
+(d) Subsections (a) and (b) of this section do not apply to devices and equipment installed in an emergency vehicle, whether removable or permanently installed, or to the viewing of authorized screen devices by police, fire, or emergency medical service personnel if the user of the equipment or device reasonably believes the information on the device is necessary to respond to a health, safety, or criminal matter.
 In this subsection, "emergency vehicle" means a police, fire, or emergency medical service vehicle.

 (e) It is an affirmative defense to a prosecution under (b) of this section that the equipment installed or altered includes a device that, when the motor vehicle is being driven, disables the equipment for all uses except those described in (c) of this section.

 (f) A person who violates (a) of this section is guilty of